-- 57. APRA expects that a regulated institution would have monitoring processes to identify potential data quality issues.
+- 58. APRA expects that a regulated entity would have monitoring processes to identify potential data issues.
 The strength of monitoring controls would typically be commensurate with the criticality and sensitivity of the data.
-APRA envisages that alerts would be investigated in a timely manner with an appropriate response to address anomalies. - 58.
-Clear allocation of responsibility for regular monitoring of data quality, with appropriate processes and tools in place to manage the volume of monitoring required, would assist in reducing the risk of a data quality issue not being detected.
+APRA envisages that alerts would be investigated in a timely manner with an appropriate response to address anomalies. - 59.
+Clear allocation of responsibility for regular monitoring of data, with appropriate processes and tools in place to manage the volume of monitoring required, would assist in reducing the risk of a data issue not being detected.